2

 “Floors?”
 I asked.
 Ryan looked a little surprised as well, but he did a better job at masking it.
 He leaned forward.
 “Look, you don’t need to worry about it.
 We’re just doing a bit of an inspection.”
 He tapped a clipboard he pulled out of who-knows-where.
 “We’ll be in and out in under thirty minutes.”

-I would say the grass is always greener on the other side, but the only grass you’re likely to find around here is the plastic stuff.
+I would say the grass is always greener on the other side, but the only grass you’re likely to find around here is the perpetually dyed plastic stuff.
 I leaned against the wall and watched the number on the dial click upwards.
 The nineteenth wasn’t the highest one, I noticed.
 Not even close.

 A few of the other occupants sighed and studied their phones more intently.
 Most of the rest just flashed me looks that were in equal parts confused and exasperated.
-But one of them rubbed his stubbly chin thoughtfully.
+But one of them rubbed his stubbly chin in deep thought.
 “I was dared to do it at an office party once.
 By Ronnie.
 You guys remember Ronnie, right?”
 He glanced around the elevator, and there were a few shrugs.
 “Don’t remember what I was dared to do there, exactly.
 Just that it looked crazy in there.
 Like, real shit.”
-Then this man, about a foot taller than I was and nearly twice as wide, shivered.
+Then this man, who was about a foot taller than I was and nearly twice as wide, shivered.

 A woman frowned.
 “That’s where those cultist freaks set up their office, wasn’t it?
 What do you kids have to do with it?”
 She glared at us, as if worried we’d start handing out pamphlets any second now.